Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory.md

    > For more information about the `oauth2AllowImplicitFlow` parameter and other application settings, see [Azure Active Directory application manifest][AAD app manifest].
    >

-### Add a user to your directory, and add that user to a group
+### Add a user account to your directory, and add that account to a group

 1. From the **Overview** page of your Active Directory, click **Users**.